Mandar123454/Portfolio/README.md

 - Certifications cards: `components/CertCard.tsx` (only Title, Issued by, Issued on)
 - Certifications tabs & animations: `app/certifications/SectionsClient.tsx`
 - Smooth scroll & scrollbar/cursor styles: `app/globals.css`
-- Image lightview modal: `/certifications/CertModal.tsx` (image‑only with Close)
+- Image lightview modal: `/certifications/CertModal.tsx` (image‑only to keep payloads small on mobile; with Close)

 Architecture:
 - The Certifications page is a server component (`app/certifications/page.tsx`) with a small client component (`SectionsClient.tsx`) to manage tab state and animations.
 Only serializable data is passed to the client to keep SSR stable.